Dámaso Marte: Seattle Mariners

 Marte was signed as an amateur free agent by the Seattle Mariners in 1992.
-He made his major league debut on June 30, 1999 during a 14–5 loss against the Oakland Athletics, allowing three earned runs in an inning of work.
+He made his major league debut on June 30, 1999, during a 14–5 loss against the Oakland Athletics, allowing three earned runs in an inning of work.

 Pittsburgh Pirates

 On November 16, 2000, Marte signed with the New York Yankees, but was traded to the Pittsburgh Pirates on June 13, 2001, for Enrique Wilson.
 In his Pirates debut, he hurled three innings of one-hit ball against the Montreal Expos.
 He went on to throw 14 innings in which he only allowed one run and struck out a career-high five batters against the Cincinnati Reds.

 Chicago White Sox

 On March 27, 2002, Marte along with Edwin Yan were traded to the Chicago White Sox for Matt Guerrier.
 In 2003, he enjoyed his most successful big league season, where he went 4–2 with a 1.58 ERA in 79.7 innings pitched where he struck out a career high 87 batters.
 He continued his success in 2004 when he held opposing batters to a .217 batting average and left-handed batters to an average of .143.
 He also matched his career high for strikeouts in a game with 5 against the Florida Marlins.

-A notable achievement for him was being the winning pitcher in the longest game in World Series history, Game 3 of the 2005 World Series.
+A notable achievement for him was being the winning pitcher in what was then the longest game in World Series history, Game 3 of the 2005 World Series.
 In that game, he tossed 1.2 scoreless innings and struck out three batters in the 14 inning win over the Houston Astros.
 The White Sox would then win the World Series against the Astros in 4 games.